openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 The lb-controller also requires that the subnets where the load balancers are provisioned have certain resource tags present on them.
 The operator can detect the subnets and tag them or the user can do this.
-This is specified with the _AutoTagSubnet_ field.
+This can be enabled by setting the `SubnetTagging` to `AutoSubnetTaggingPolicy`.

 The user can also specify the Ingress class which the lb-controller will reconcile.
 This could default to **_“alb”_**.
 This value is required because if